 If your children are having difficulty choosing what to study in Years 11 and 12 they can:

-- speak with their teachers or the school counsellor – they can help them with career planning and identifying the subjects that are right for their skill set
+- speak with their teachers or the course counsellor – they can help them with career planning and identifying the subjects that are right for their skill set

 - attend career orientation days at universities and registered training organisations.